apollographql/apollo-ios/ROADMAP.md

 ### [Reduce generated schema types](https://github.com/apollographql/apollo-ios/milestone/71)

-_Approximate Date: Late August 2023_
+_Approximate Date: Late October 2023_

 - Right now we are naively generating schema types that we don't always need.
 A smarter algorithm can reduce generated code for certain large schemas that are currently having every type in their schema generated
 - Create configuration for manually indicating schema types you would like to have schema types and TestMocks generated for